Low-Overhead Channel Estimation via 3D Extrapolation for TDD mmWave Massive MIMO Systems Under High-Mobility Scenarios: Introduction

 \item We use the sounding reference signal (SRS) defined by the 3rd generation partnership project (3GPP) 5G technical specification \cite{3gpp2023ts38211} as the pilot signal for uplink pilot training.
 The frame structures and system settings in framework design and numerical simulations also follow the 3GPP 5G technical specification.
-Numerical results demonstrate the superiority of the proposed framework in significantly reducing the spatial-frequency domain pilot overhead by more than $4$ times via spatial-frequency channel extrapolation.
-In addition, via enlarging the pilot signal period with slot-level channel extrapolation, the proposed framework further reduces the temporal domain pilot overhead by $4$ times and significantly improves the mmWave massive MIMO system's spectral efficiency under high-mobility scenarios.
+Numerical results demonstrate the superiority of the proposed framework in significantly reducing the spatial-frequency domain pilot overhead by $4$ times via spatial-frequency channel extrapolation compared with state-of-the-art spatial-frequency channel estimation/extrapolation methods.
+In addition, by reducing the times of single-slot channel estimations with slot-level channel extrapolation, the proposed framework further reduces the temporal domain pilot overhead by $4$ times and significantly improves the mmWave massive MIMO system's spectral efficiency under high-mobility scenarios.

 \end{enumerate}